 3. How do you get quality medical care for your injury?

-Unfortunately, some doctors are more concerned about pleasing the insurance companies than treating patients appropriately.
+Unfortunately, some doctors are more concerned about pleasing the insurance companies than treating patients.
 We will work with you to make sure you are getting independent, quality medical care from doctors of your choosing.

 4. How long will the lawsuit process take?

 On average, our client's cases settle or go to court in a little less than one year, although it depends on the nature and extent of your injuries, whether your employer tries to delay the claim, and the schedule of the Court where your case will be heard.
 We work hard and we work fast to get you a settlement as soon as possible.

 We have personally handled work injury cases that settled for multiple millions of dollars.
 The value of your claim depends on a lot of different factors, including the nature and extent of your injuries, the cause of those injuries, and the type of law that will control your legal claims.

 We can usually give our clients a pretty good idea of the range of potential settlement values early in the case, and as we work with you to develop your legal case we fine-tune the evaluation and will make specific recommendations to you on a settlement amount based on our decades of experience winning these cases for our clients.

 More information to help answer your questions: